zYeoman/myStars/README.md

 - [calvin-base](https://github.com/EricssonResearch/calvin-base) - Calvin is an application environment that lets things talk to things, among other things.
 - [pycraft](https://github.com/traverseda/pycraft) - A fork of "Minecraft in 500 lines of python" intended to someday be used as a real engine, instead of as a learning example.
 - [colornet](https://github.com/pavelgonchar/colornet) - Neural Network to colorize grayscale images
-- [will](https://github.com/skoczen/will) - Will is a simple, beautiful-to-code bot for hipchat, and soon a whole lot more.
+- [will](https://github.com/skoczen/will) - Will is a simple, beautiful-to-code bot for slack, hipchat, and a whole lot more.
 - [limbo](https://github.com/llimllib/limbo) - A simple, clean, easy to modify Slack chatbot
 - [slackbot](https://github.com/lins05/slackbot) - A chat bot for Slack (https://slack.com).
 - [deepjazz](https://github.com/jisungk/deepjazz) - Deep learning driven jazz generation using Keras & Theano!